 EOS is a new Ethereum-like crypto-currency designed by Dan Larimer who also built Steem and BitShares which are both very successful blockchain projects that both have proven scalability.
 Unlike Ethereum, EOS allows free transactions and is aimed at full-stack application development with familiar development languages and tools, rather than focusing on contracts using specialised languages and tools.
+EOS is an attempt to combine best aspects of crypto-contracts, human contracts, and human dispute resolution whcih makes it the first Ricardian Contract blockchain.

 |The EOS.IO software design switches from the more popular consensus over state to the less familiar consensus over events (Grigg, 2017-1).
 This approach marries the event sourcing pattern to a blockchain made of events rather than state.|